Nicolas Bouliane

 4. Writing and editing.

-Next comes the writing part.
+Next comes writing.
 I write clearly and concisely, in plain English.
 I put a lot of work into it.
-I can revise the same paragraph over and over again for an hour.
+I can revise the same paragraph over and over again to get my point across succinctly.

 People are busy and stressed.
-Some of them learned English as a second or third language.
+Some speak English as a second or third language.
 I want to use their limited attention for what matters.
+I skip intros, conclusions and pointless commentary.
+I aim for the maximum signal to noise ratio.

 My content is meant to be skimmed.
 I know that people won’t read the whole thing from top to bottom, and that’s okay.
 I use clear formatting to guide them to what they want to know.
 Basically, I design my website to be the opposite of every recipe website ever.